Alamin031/Alamin031/README.md

   </a>
 </h1>

+<h3 align="center">CS Under Graduate, Competitive programmer, Problem Setter and Programming Trainer</h3>

 ### Hi there 👋

-- 🌱 I’m currently learning CP and advance algorithm.
+- 🌱- 🔭 I’m currently studying Computer Science and Engineering at [American International University-Bangladesh](aiub.edu)
 - 👯 I’m looking to collaborate on CP.
+- 👨‍💻 All of my projects are available at [alamin031.github.i](https://alamin031.github.io/Md-Al-Amin-Chowdhury/)
+-  💬 Ask me about **Competitive Programming, Problem Solving**
 - 📫 How to reach me: <a href="https://www.facebook.com/Al.Amin.Chowdhury09/"> Md Al Amin Chowdhury </a>

 <br>